-1.1 Water Resources Development
+1. Water Resources Development

-Among the major activities under water resource development, construction of six surface water, drilling of 113 boreholes, construction of 21 water distribution system, construction of 271 new small-scale water schemes, and rehabilitation of 267 existing small and large water schemes have been accomplished.
-Moreover, 2 micro dam constructions, 14 birkas, two ponds and construction of three water distribution systems are on progress.
-As a result of the above performance 1,191,943 of which 48% are female community members and 3,404,982 livestock have got access to improved water supply.
+Among the major activities under water resource development, construction of eight surface water, drilling of 100 boreholes, construction of 28 water distribution system, construction of 132 new small-scale water schemes, 3 small scale irrigation and rehabilitation of 220 existing small and large water schemes have been accomplished.
+Moreover, 2 micro dam constructions, 12 birkas and construction two ponds are on progress.
+As a result of the above performance 1,282,943 of which 48% are female community members and 3,404,982 livestock have got access to improved water supply.
+Access to rural potable water supply & efficiency of water use increased through enhanced water resources development and proper management.

-1.2 Rangelands management,
+2. Rangelands management,

 This specific activity aimed at improving access to animal feed through rangeland rehabilitation and management by means of implementing activities like area closure, which mostly supported by an integrated physical and biological soil and water conservation, fodder bank establishment, fodder and fodder seed production activities and bush clearing to create space for pasture development.
-Accordingly, 145,381 ha of rangeland management (bush clearing & invasive weed control), 17,245 ha of soil & water conservation, 7,147 ha of fodder production were achieved and 17 hay store constructed.
-By doing so, we manage to harvest 2,802,331bales of fodder.
+Accordingly, 140,376 ha of rangeland management (bush clearing & invasive weed control), 18,593 ha of soil & water conservation, 5,577 ha of fodder production were achieved and 17 hay store constructed.
+By doing so, we manage to harvest 2,302,331bales of fodder.

-As a result of this 134,337 household heads have been benefited with the supply of fodder for 1.018.164 livestock.
+As a result of this 134,337 household heads have been benefited with the supply of fodder for 1,018,164 livestock.